qitianwu/DIFFormer/Readme.md

 # DIFFormer: Diffusion-based (Graph) Transformers

-The official implementation for ICLR23 paper "DIFFormer: Scalable (Graph) Transformers Induced by Energy Constrained Diffusion"
+The official implementation for ICLR23 paper "DIFFormer: Scalable (Graph) Transformers Induced by Energy Constrained Diffusion".

+DIFFormer is a general-purpose encoder that can be used to compute instance representations with their latent/observed interactions accommodated.

+This work is built upon [NodeFormer](https://github.com/qitianwu/NodeFormer) (NeurIPS22) which is a scalable Transformer for large graphs with linear complexity.

 ## What's news